pumpernicole/pumpernicole/README.md

 - 👋 Hi, I’m @pumpernicole
 - 👀 I’m interested in gaining a variety of technical skills
-- 🌱 I’m currently pursuing the Coursera Google Data Analytics certificate
+- 🌱 I completed the Google Data Analytics Certificate Program in the summer of 2022
+- I'm currently doing the 100 Days of Code: The Complete Python Pro Bootcamp for 2023
+-

 <!---
 pumpernicole/pumpernicole is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.